The L1 Problem

 Evaluating SAEs: SAEBench

-Karvonen et al. (2025) built SAEBench, a comprehensive evaluation suite that asks a more direct question: can SAE features actually be used for interpretability tasks?
-[11]SAEBench: A Comprehensive Benchmark for Sparse Autoencoders in Language Model Interpretability
+Karvonen et al. (2025) built SAEBench, an evaluation suite organized around a more direct question: can SAE features help with specific interpretability tasks [11]SAEBench: A Comprehensive Benchmark for Sparse Autoencoders in Language Model Interpretability

 Karvonen, A., Rager, C., Lin, J., et al.